-Healthy diets have the potential to save one in five lives each year.1 At the same time, dietary changes can positively impact the environment by reducing greenhouse gas emissions - a third of which currently come from food systems - and by reducing the mounting pressure on water and land use.^{2,3}
+Healthy diets have the potential to save one in five lives each year.
+At the same time, dietary changes can positively impact the environment by reducing greenhouse gas emissions - a third of which currently come from food systems - and by reducing the mounting pressure on water and land use.

 Yet, we know surprisingly little about actual diets, especially those of people in low- and middle-income countries, which makes it difficult to change diets in ways that will positively benefit the health of people, the economy, and the planet.
-More and better data on what people eat are essential for designing evidence-based food and nutrition policies and programs across multiple sectors, including health, agriculture, trade, education, and social protection.
+More and better data on what people eat are essential for designing evidencebased food and nutrition policies and programs across multiple sectors, including health, agriculture, trade, education, and social protection.

-Today, malnutrition in all its forms affects one in three people.4 Globally, one in five children (<5 years old) are stunted due to poor nutrition, about 40% of adults are overweight or obese, and almost 30% of girls and women of reproductive age (15-49 years old) are living with anemia.
-At the same time, the global incidence of non-communicable diseases (NCDs) is increasing at an alarming rate.5 Cumulatively, poor nutrition has catastrophic impacts on economic growth, resulting in losses of approximately 11% of Gross National Product annually.6 Low- and middle-income countries are especially impacted by these multiple burdens of malnutrition.
+Today, malnutrition in all its forms affects one in three people.
+Globally, one in five children (<5 years old) are stunted due to poor nutrition, about 40% of adults are overweight or obese, and almost 30% of girls and women of reproductive age (15-49 years old) are living with anemia.
+At the same time, the global incidence of non-communicable diseases (NCDs) is increasing at an alarming rate.
+Cumulatively, poor nutrition has catastrophic impacts on economic growth, resulting in losses of approximately 11% of Gross National Product annually.
+Low- and middle-income countries are especially impacted by these multiple burdens of malnutrition.

-- 1 Healthy eating saves lives | Institute for Health Metrics and Evaluation (2019) - 2 Global Nutrition Report (2021) - 3 Crippa et al. (2021).
-Food systems are responsible for a third of global anthropogenic GHG emissions - 4 Nutrition A World in Crisis: Committee on World Food Security (2017) - 5 Global Nutrition Report (2021) - 6 Global Nutrition Report (2014)
+- Healthy eating saves lives | Institute for Health Metrics and Evaluation (2019) - 2 Global Nutrition Report (2021) - Crippa et al. (2021).
+Food systems are responsible for a third of global anthropogenic GHG emissions 3 - Nutrition A World in Crisis: Committee on World Food Security (2017) 4 - 5 Global Nutrition Report (2021) - 6 Global Nutrition Report (2014)

-Diets, while not the singular cause of malnutrition, are a significant contributor to malnutrition in all its forms.
-Globally, poor diets are associated with a large and growing health burden and are estimated to be responsible for one quarter (26%) of all avoidable deaths among adults.
-Unlike other interventions that require repeated investments and are often not sustainable, investments in nutrition can be considered a "gift that keeps giving": Not only the initial individual benefits, but so do subsequent generations.
+Diets, while not the singular cause of malnutrition, Diet quality is an equity issue; in almost all contexts are a significant contributor to malnutrition in globally, income and gender are among the key all its forms.
+Globally, poor diets are associated determinants of an individual's ability to access with a large and growing health burden and are a healthy diet.
+Girls and women have been the estimated to be responsible for one quarter (26%) hardest hit by COVID-19, facing increasing levels of of all avoidable deaths among adults.
+Unlike other malnutrition as a result.
+They often eat last and less interventions that require repeated investments and due to social norms, and across the world girls and are often not sustainable, investments in nutrition women continue to be negatively affected by the can be considered a "gift that keeps giving": impacts of climate change and the Ukraine crisis on Not only the initial individual benefits, but so do food systems. subsequent generations.